 - virus/spyware support for personal equipment owned by students.

 - Notify the IT director via email at firstname.lastname@example.org for any other hardware or software support.

 Information Technology personnel will support University-owned computers.
 On these computers, the staff will also support software purchased and installed by Information Technology personnel.
 However, Information Technology will not render support for individually-owned equipment except in two areas:

 - initial connection or problems with connecting to our network;

-- problems arising from virus or spyware infection.
-Information Technology no longer offers support for Windows 95, 98, ME, 2000, XP or Mac OS versions prior to 10.7.
+- problems arising from malware.
+Information Technology no longer offers support for Microsoft Windows versions prior to Windows 10 or Mac OS versions prior to 10.15 (Catalina).
 Linux support is limited but available on a best effort basis.

 Students with other issues may seek assistance by calling the Helpdesk.
 IT staff will be happy to offer advice, suggest repair options, provide a list of students who may be willing to help, and indicate local computer/printer repair businesses.

 Before any work is performed on a student’s personal machine, a disclaimer form must be signed by the student.
 The Helpdesk will present this form at the time a student requests help.